DESCRIPTIVE STATISTICS

 Here are some clear examples that show why positive skew is so common:

-These examples all show the same pattern: the majority of the data clusters on the lower side, while a few extreme high values create the long tail on the right.
+These examples all show the same pattern: most data points cluster at the lower end, while a few extremely high values create the long tail on the right.
 This is what positive (right) skew looks like in real life

 LEFT SKEWED OR NEGATIVE DISTRIBUTION